-Add-On licensure programs are available for Academically and Intellectually Gifted (AIG), birth-kindergarten (BK), and reading (K-12).
+Add-On licensure programs are available for Academically and Intellectually Gifted (AIG) and reading (K-12).
 Students with a baccalaureate degree and a valid NC teaching license may apply for an add-on licensure program.

 Requirements for add-on licenses include: